×

 Lisdexamphetamine for the treatment of methamphetamine withdrawal: Safety and feasibility - the OLAM study

-Our latest VAN investigates the safety and feasibility of lisdexamphetamine (a stimulant medication) to assist people in methamphetamine withdrawal.
+The OLAM study investigates the safety and feasibility of lisdexamphetamine (a stimulant medication) to assist people in methamphetamine withdrawal.

 The results of our study showed Lisdexamphetamine to be a safe and feasible pharmacotherapy for people experiencing methamphetamine withdrawal.

-Our results are promising but more research (a randomized control trial) is required.
+The results are promising but more research (a randomized control trial) is required.

 Pharmacotherapies for Methamphetamine Withdrawal